peterhalasz/envoi/Readme.md

 2. Build the project using the `go build` command:

     ```shell
-    go build
+    go build -v -o envoi
     ```

-    This will generate an executable file in the current directory.
+    This will generate the executable in the current directory.

 3. Run the executable: